 In 2016, Moldex-Metric Inc., which manufactures hearing protection products, filed a whistleblower lawsuit against 3M on behalf of the United States government.
 The lawsuit accused 3M of violating the False Claims Act by knowingly selling defective dual-ended Combat Arms Earplugs, Version 2 (CAEv2), to the Defense Logistics Agency.

-Moldex alleged 3M committed fraud against the government by distributing the faulty earplugs to the military without disclosing the major design flaws.
+Moldex alleged that 3M committed fraud against the government by distributing the faulty earplugs to the military without disclosing the major design flaws.

 Although 3M denied the allegations, it reached a settlement agreement of $9.1 million with the Department of Justice in 2018 to resolve the lawsuit.